ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 More specifically:

--  represent and allow access to the subsystems and the Tango devices in a structured way, potentially ignoring which subsystem is emulated and which is not;
+-  represent and allow access to the subsystems and the Tango devices in a structured way, regardless of whether a subsystem is emulated or it is not;
--  simplify complex procedures to bring the SUT in a specific state before running the tests (e.g., call the commands to set the telescope in a specific desired state, synchronizing on events end ensuring the state is effectively reached);
+-  simplify complex procedures to bring the SUT into a specific state before running the tests (e.g., call the commands to put the telescope in the desired state, synchronize when the events have finished, and ensure the state is effectively reached);
 -  simplify teardown procedures, to bring the SUT back to a known state after the tests are completed;
--  overview on the active devices and their versions.
+-  overview of the active devices and their versions.

 At the moment (October 2024), the SUT consist in: